luigipacheco/Cardboard-circuits/modules/tutorial/_posts/2000-01-01-gettingstarted.markdown

 ---
-title: Getting Started with the Adafruit Circuit playground
+title: Getting Started with the Circuit playground
 published: true
 ---